deephyper/deephyper/docs/tutorials/hps.rst

                         )]
         ...

-Train this model and look at it accuracy:
+We can first train this model to evaluate the baseline accuracy:

 .. code-block:: console
     :caption: bash